Hormonal Pigmentation – Causes, Risks & Natural Solutions

 Sun Protection is Essential

 Hormonal pigmentation worsens with UV exposure – but not all sunscreens are equal.
+To protect your skin from harmful UV rays and prevent further pigmentation, always apply sunscreen every morning as a crucial step in your routine.
 We recommend mineral sunscreens (like zinc oxide), which are anti-inflammatory, non-toxic, and safe for sensitive skin.
+Choose a broad-spectrum SPF to shield your skin from both UVA and UVB rays—this is especially important for preventing melasma from worsening and maintaining your results.
 Chemical sunscreens can irritate or disrupt hormones, so we avoid them.
+UV rays can significantly worsen pigmentation, so consistent sun protection is key for skin health.

 Avoid Triggers

-• Stress (easier said than done, we know)
+- Stress (easier said than done, we know, just do your best)

 Use Gentle, Healing Products

 Look for calming ingredients that reduce inflammation and support skin regeneration – not damage it.
+Gentle products help support the skin’s surface by promoting healthy cell turnover and reducing inflammation.
 This is the core philosophy behind our handmade products.

 Final Thoughts